alexandrepayumo/recipe-recommender-app/README.md

 Can view the project by cloning the repository and running the project on localhost, or by going to the following link: https://recipe-recommender-app.vercel.app/

+Make sure to run "npm install" after you cloned the repository to make sure all the dependencies are added locally.

 ## Problems

 Note: This website can only make a total of 150 API calls per day so if this limit is exceeded, the website will not work